-Mr van Cutsem has held office for over 12 years, since 31 March 2010.
-However, the Board considers that longevity of service does not impede a Director's ability to act independently.
-Following formal performance evaluation, and having noted the willingness of each Director to challenge and debate the activities of the AIFM and Investment Manager, the Board has concluded that each Director is independent in character and judgement and that there are no relationships or circumstances which are likely to affect the judgement of any Director.
+Following formal performance evaluation, and having noted the willingness of each Director to challenge and debate the activities of the AIFM and Investment Manager, the Board has concluded that each Director is independent in character and judgement.
+Furthermore, the Board is content that there are no relationships or circumstances which are likely to affect the judgement of any Director.